 For the next several years, Hickok worked as a stagecoach driver.
 During the Civil War he found employment as a teamster and spy for the Union Army.

-In July of 1865, in Springfield, Missouri's town square, Hickok killed Davis Tutt, an old friend who -- after personal grudges escalated -- became an enemy.
-The two men faced each other sideways for a "quick draw" duel, where each quickly turned and drew their weapons before firing.
-Hickock was the first to draw his weapon, and shot Tutt instantly, at a close range.
+In July, 1865, in Springfield, Missouri's town square, Hickok killed Davis Tutt, an old friend who -- after personal grudges escalated -- became an enemy.
+The two men faced each other sideways for a duel.
+Tutt reached for his pistol but Hickok was the first to draw his weapon, and shot Tutt instantly, from approximately 75 yards.